Osmium iodides

 Osmium iodide refers to compounds of osmium with the formula OsIn.
-Several have been mentioned in the literature, but all iodides except the tetraiodide have been verified by X-ray crystallography.
+Several have been mentioned in the literature, but only the triiodide has been verified by X-ray crystallography.

 Osmium(I) iodide

 Osmium(I) iodide is the iodide of osmium with the formula OsI.
 It is a metallic grey solid produced by the reaction of osmium tetroxide and hydroiodic acid heated in a water bath for 48 hours in a carbon dioxide atmosphere.
 This compound is amorphous.

 Osmium(II) iodide

 Osmium(II) iodide is the iodide of osmium with the formula OsI2.
 It is a black solid produced by the reaction of osmium tetroxide and hydroiodic acid at 250 °C in nitrogen: